ministryofjustice/moj-frontend/docs/components/Pds-footer.md

 </div>

 ## Overview
-Overview
-The PDS footer is part of a library of components (https://dsdmoj.atlassian.net/wiki/spaces/PDS1/pages/5735448595/Components) designed to create a consistent user experience across probation services.
+The PDS footer is part of a [library of components](https://dsdmoj.atlassian.net/wiki/spaces/PDS1/pages/5735448595/Components) designed to create a consistent user experience across probation services.

 It’s based on the GOV.UK footer component, with changes to meet the needs of internal-facing probation services.

 ### How the component is currently used

-When to use
+**When to use**

 This footer should be used in all internal-facing probation services accessed via the Probation Digital Services platform.

-When not to use
+**When not to use**

-Do not use it outside of services on the Probation Digital Services (https://dsdmoj.atlassian.net/wiki/spaces/PDS1/pages/5735481352/The+Probation+Digital+Services+PDS+platform) platform.
+Do not use it outside of services on the [Probation Digital Services](https://dsdmoj.atlassian.net/wiki/spaces/PDS1/pages/5735481352/The+Probation+Digital+Services+PDS+platform) platform.

-How to use
+**How to use**

-If you have an accessibility statement published
+**If you have an accessibility statement published**

 Email a copy of your statement to the Connected Services team: connected-service@justice.gov.uk

-Add the footer component package to your project
+**Add the footer component package to your project**

-The Probation Digital Services GitHub (https://github.com/ministryofjustice/hmpps-probation-frontend-component-api) contains a readme file with instructions on how to implement the component.
+The Probation [Digital Services GitHub](https://github.com/ministryofjustice/hmpps-probation-frontend-component-api) contains a readme file with instructions on how to implement the component.

 ### Contribute to this component
 You can help develop this component by adding information to the Github discussion.
 This helps other people to use it in their service.